AHAMMADALI46/AHAMMADALI46/README.md

 # 👋 Hi, I'm Ali Shaik

 Welcome to my GitHub!
-I'm a passionate **Senior Statistical Programmer** with a strong background in **Clinical SAS programming**, specializing in **CDISC standards (SDTM & ADaM)**, statistical reporting, and regulatory submissions.
-Currently transitioning into **Data Engineering** roles, leveraging my expertise in clinical data management with modern cloud technologies and big data platforms.
+I'm a passionate **Senior Statistical Programmer** with a strong background in **Clinical SAS programming**, specializing in **CDISC standards (SDTM & ADaM)**, statistical reporting, and regulatory submissions. leveraging my expertise in clinical data management with modern cloud technologies and big data platforms.

 ---